sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 13-08-2018

+- https://movingfulcrum.com/horrors-of-using-azure-kubernetes-service-in-production/ Horrors of using Azure Kubernetes Service in production: ouch!

 # 10-08-2018

 - https://cloud.google.com/blog/products/gcp/expanding-the-cloud-firestore-beta-to-more-users DataStore will be more consistent under Cloud Firestore